tambien/InteractiveMusic/_modules/installations.md

 #### [Voice Array - Rafael Lozano-Hemmer](http://www.trendhunter.com/trends/voice-array-by-rafael-lozanohemmer)

+Participants record a short audio segment which is stored for later listeners.

 #### [Global String by Atau Tanaka (2000)](https://vimeo.com/46800992)

 Connected via the Internet. real time sound synthesis.

+## Affordances/Constraints

+Musical installations will often give you a captive audience which is great for more in depth interaction.

+A timed experience (especially one with a beginning and end) can be a little more difficult with an installation since people will often come and go.

+Speaker placement is very important for clarity of the sound and for listeners to understand the source/sound mapping.